landindonner/ELK_Stack_Project/README.md

 ![dashboard](Images/KibanaDockerMetricDash.jpg)

-If you can see metrics from all three web servers, then Metricbeat was successfully deployed.
+If metrics from all three web servers are displayed, then Metricbeat was successfully deployed.

+Navigate back to the DVWA web interface at http://20.121.37.42/.
+Now the security analyst can interact with the DVWA and view log and metric data in Kibana: http://104.42.182.122:5601/